Japan Engineer District welcomes new inductees into ‘Gallery of Distinguished Civilians’

+Over its 78-year history, the Japan Engineer District has seen numerous individuals pass through its resident offices.
+Whether in Tokyo, Okinawa, or Taiwan, the number of men and women who have been involved with the District in the building and maintaining of the Pacific Alliance is staggering.

+While all have had a hand in building what the Japan District has become, only a small number of those individuals have risen to the level that leaves such an indelible mark on those around them that it demands to be recognized by all who come after.

-Former U.S. Army Corps of Engineers - Japan Engineer District (USACE JED) Electrical Engineer, Katsuji Suzuki, poses alongside JED Commander, Col. Gary Bonham, with his newly awarded photo to be hung in the 'Gallery of Distinguished Civilians,' on Camp Zama, Japan, July 11th, 2024.
-To be inducted into JED’s ‘Gallery of Distinguished Civilians,’ candidates must fulfill criteria such as having completed over 30 years of federal service, of which 20 must have been with the Corp of Engineers (COE) and have contributed exceptional performance during their employment period with JED.
+To be inducted into JED’s ‘Gallery of Distinguished Civilians’ is no easy feat – with only 12 individuals preceding Thompson and Suzuki.
+Candidates must fulfill criteria such as having completed over 30 years of federal service, of which 20 must have been with the Corps of Engineers (COE) and have contributed exceptional performance during their employment period with JED.

+In addition to the above, nominees must also be vetted through members of the District’s Corporate Board, comprised of the heads of each of JED’s divisions, each a distinguished federal employee in their own right, with varied years of professional experience.

+Mr. Otto Thompson, who served as JED’s District Counsel from 1997 – 2022, in addition to serving as a federal employee for 42 years, along with being a COE civilian for 25, was inducted into the ‘Gallery of Distinguished Civilians’ due to his contributions to USACE JED, the federal government, and to Japan.

 |Date Taken: